Limerstone

 Limerstone is a hamlet on the Isle of Wight in England.
-It is located on the B3399 road between Brighstone (where the 2011Census population was listed) and Shorwell, approximately 5 miles (8km) southwest of Newport.
+It is located on the B3399 road between Brighstone (where the 2011 Census population was listed) and Shorwell, approximately 5 miles (8 km) southwest of Newport.
 Public transport is provided by Southern Vectis buses on route 12.
 The hamlet features around 25 houses and a farm, called Limerstone Farm.

+Limerstone Down, rising to 199 m (653 ft) above the hamlet to the north, affords fine views across the Island.

+Name

+The name means 'the farmstead or estate belonging to a man called Lēofmǣr or Lēodmǣr', from Old English Lēofmǣr or Lēodmǣr (personal name) and tūn.